jgoerzen/covid19db/README.md

 Here are the sources:

+- `nytcounties` is from the [New York Times dataset](https://github.com/nytimes/covid-19-data).
+Julian dates and YYYY-MM-DD dates are added to the CSV source, along with population and a calculation of new cases/deaths.
+The raw data is in `nytcounties_raw`.
 - `cdataset` is from the [COVID-19 derived datasets](https://github.com/cipriancraciun/covid19-datasets) project, which includes data from Johns Hopkins University, the New York Times, and ECDC.
 This integrates the "combined" set, so you will almost certainly want to use a `WHERE dataset='foo'` in every query so that you use only a single dataset.  `select distinct dataset from cdataset order by dataset;` will show you the available datasets.
 Please see the derived datasets link above for a description of the sources and the augmentation done there.
 Additional augmentation is done on reading in to this system:
   - Counties are cross-referenced with their FIPS code, which is added to the cdataset view.
   - A [Julian date](https://en.wikipedia.org/wiki/Julian_day) field is added for ease of computation.
 It simply increases by 1 for each day, and makes date-based arithmetic simpler in many cases.